imamfahrudin/discord-crypto-screening-tool/README.md

 ### WebSocket errors
 - **Issue**: Connection issues with Bybit
 - **Solution**: Ensure stable internet and check Bybit API status

+### Multiple Bot Issues
+- **Issue**: Bots not responding or conflicting
+- **Solution**: Ensure each bot instance has a unique Discord token and different container names.
+Check logs for each service individually: `docker-compose logs -f discord-crypto-bot-2`

 ## 🤝 Contributing